Janssen (Johnson & Johnson) Vaccine

 A recent study presented at the American Association for Cancer Research (AACR) COVID-19 and Cancer meeting showed no increased risk of getting COVID-19 among cancer patients on active chemotherapy treatment.
 With proper precautions in the clinical setting, disruptions in lifesaving cancer treatment should be minimized during the COVID-19 pandemic.
 We encourage you to discuss any questions regarding your cancer care with your oncologist and healthcare team.

-I am a cancer patient who has received lymphocyte-depleting therapy (i.e. rituximab, blinatumomab, anti-thymocyte globulin, alemtuzumab, etc.).
+I am a cancer patient who has received lymphocyte-depleting therapy (e.g. rituximab, blinatumomab, anti-thymocyte globulin, alemtuzumab, etc.).
 When should I get vaccinated?

-According to COVID-19 vaccine interim guidelines from Memorial Sloan Kettering Cancer Center, for patients who have received lymphocyte-depleting therapy, it is reasonable to consider deferring vaccination until six months after completion of therapy or until there is evidence of lymphocyte reconstitution.
+According to COVID-19 vaccine interim guidelines from Memorial Sloan Kettering Cancer Center in New York City, for patients who have received lymphocyte-depleting therapy, it is reasonable to consider deferring vaccination until six months after completion of therapy or until there is evidence of lymphocyte reconstitution.
 We encourage you to discuss specific questions or concerns with your medical team as every patient’s experience is unique.

 I am a lymphoma patient on rituximab (Rituxan) or obinutuzumab (Gazyva).
 Will the COVID-19 vaccine still be effective for me?